Danny Fernandes: Early life

+Danny Fernandes is of Portuguese descent.
+He has a younger brother named Jonathan, and his older brother is Shawn Desman.
+He also is a cousin to singer Tyler Medeiros, who signed to Danny's former record label CP Records.

-At 16, Danny Fernandes won two consecutive Rising Star awards in the annual CNE dance contest held at Cherrytree Public School located in Brampton, Ontario, near Toronto.
+At 16, Fernandes won two consecutive Rising Star awards in the annual CNE dance contest held at Cherrytree Public School located in Brampton, Ontario, near Toronto.
 He became the youngest member of the Toronto Raptors' famed Dance Pak and began to appear regularly as a backup dancer in music videos.

 Career

 2003–2008: Early beginnings and Intro

-After graduating from High School, Danny started playing showcases at clubs in Europe (Germany, Switzerland, and Austria), Fernandes signed with the Canadian CP Records (Capital Prophet Records) and released his debut album Intro.
+After graduating from high school, Danny started playing showcases at clubs in Europe (Germany, Switzerland, and Austria), Fernandes signed with the Canadian CP Records (Capital Prophet Records) and released his debut album Intro.
 Danny went out on tour across Canada as the opening act for Akon and Sean Kingston.

 On October 14, 2008, CP Records released "Curious", featuring Juelz Santana, the first of four singles from Intro.
 "Curious" was followed by "Private Dancer", featuring Belly; "Never Again"; and "Fantasy", the most successful of the four, peaking at Number 25 on the Canadian Hot 100 and spending 14 weeks on Canadian radio.

 Fernandes was also a judge on the TV show Karaoke Star Jr. alongside Tara Oram.